 Canvas Health performs evaluations for a number of agencies and professionals.
 Of those, priority is given to scheduling for court, community corrections and community social services programs, including our children's mental health case management program.
-Referrals from physicians in the community may also receive some priority status.
-Internal referrals are also important to our mission.
+Internal referrals are very important to our mission and make up the majority of our referrals.
 We have a busy neurodevelopmental clinic (all ages) and are routinely asked to provide diagnostic clarification for a full range of presenting concerns.
 Our client population is comprised of many diagnostically complex individuals and you will develop the skills you need to confidently choose assessment measures, conceptualize and diagnose, and provide useful recommendations and feedback to the persons you assess.